mosn/layotto/docs/en/development/developing-component.md

 You can simply copy and paste other components for modification or development.
 For example, if you want to implement the distributed lock API using ZooKeeper, you can copy and paste the Redis component

 ### 2.3.
 Write Unit Tests!
 #### 2.3.1.
-Unit testing considerations
+Unit testing tips
 Unit tests will be run in various environments, including the docker provided by github action and other developers' computers.
 Thus, following problems need to be considered to run unit tests normally:
 - Other people may not have ZooKeeper installed in their environments.
-So when we write a unit test, either mock out the network call code (for example, mock out the part of the ZooKeeper code in unit tests) or create a simple version of ZooKeeper in the unit test (for example, in the Redis Unit test, A mini-redis will be created) to ensure others can pass the test.
+So when we write a unit test, either mock out the network call code (for example, mock out the part of the ZooKeeper code in unit tests) or create a simplified ZooKeeper in the unit test (for example, in the Redis Unit test, A mini-redis will be created) to ensure others can pass the test.
-- Since every time someone commits code, it automatically runs unit tests, and they are merged only when they are all passed.
-Therefore, try to avoid sleeping too long in the unit test (sleeping too long can decrease the speed for unit tests)
+- When someone commits code, it automatically runs unit tests, and and they will be merged only when they are all passed.
+Therefore, try to avoid sleeping too long in the unit test (sleeping too long can decrease the speed of unit tests)
 #### 2.3.2.
-How to mock out dependencies in the environment once running unit tests?
+How to mock out dependencies in the environment when running unit tests?
 (Such as Mock ZooKeeper or Mock Redis)

-It is usually to encapsulate all network call code into a single interface, and then mock out that interface in ut.
-Taking the unit tests in Apollo configuration center as an example, and refer to components/configstores/apollo/configstore.go. and components/configstores/ apollo/configstore_test.go:
+It is usual to encapsulate all network call code into a single interface, and then mock out that interface in ut.
+Take the unit tests in Apollo configuration center as an example, referring to components/configstores/apollo/configstore.go. and components/configstores/ apollo/configstore_test.go:

-First, in configstore.go, encapsulating all calls to the SDK and network calls to Apollo into a single interface.
+First, in configstore.go, encapsulate all calls to the SDK, network and Apollo into a single interface.

 ![mock.png](../../img/development/component/mock.png)
 ![img_8.png](../../img/development/component/img_8.png)

-Then, encapsulating your code that calls the SDK and network into a struct which achieves that interface:
+Then, encapsulate your code that calls the SDK and network into a struct which achieves that interface:

 ![img_9.png](../../img/development/component/img_9.png)